tarantool/doc/doc/book/box/atomic/txn_mode_mvcc.rst

 Choosing the better option depends on whether you have conflicts or not.
-If you have many conflicts, you should set the different options or use the :ref:`default transaction mode <txn_mode-default>`.
+If you have many conflicts, you should set a different option or use the :ref:`default transaction mode <txn_mode-default>`.